kptdev/kpt/site/content/en/guides/producer/functions/starlark/_index.md

 weight: 4
 type: docs
 description: >
-   Writing functions as containers
+   Writing functions as Starlark programs
 ---

 {{% pageinfo color="warning" %}}
-The Starlark runtime is Alpha, and must be enabled with the `--enable-starlark` flag.
+The Starlark runtime is Alpha, and must be enabled with the `--enable-star` flag.
 {{% /pageinfo %}}

 Functions may be written as Starlark scripts which modify a ResourceList provided as